4tmaa/4tmaa/README.md

 **MAINS**
 A health and nutrition monitoring application built with Flutter.
 It utilizes Firebase for database management and Bluetooth (BLE) for the initial hardware configuration.

-**SiPiLah**
-A mobile application for a smart irrigation system deployed in Ponjong.
-It provides a control interface to monitor and manage watering hardware.

-**InfraConnect**
-A mobile dashboard application for home automation that reads and controls hardware states.
-This project won 3rd place at the ACARDIA Award 2026.

----

 <sub>📍 Yogyakarta, Indonesia</sub>